 Camper Cabins Our beautiful lakeside cabins have plumbing (toilets, sinks, showers) and electricity.
 Each cabin has 8-10 same grade campers and at least 2 staff.
 Campers sleep in a twin-sized bunk bed and have 3 shelves for their belongings.
-All cabins have night lights.
+All cabins have night lights, screened windows and doors, and a porch.

 Cabin Supervision Campers must have a staff member with them any time they are inside a cabin.
-Campers may change in privacy in a bathroom stall or curtained shower area.
-Staff sleep in the same room with campers, generally in the center of the room.
-For the past few years, females have far surpassed males in applying for camp positions.
+Campers may change privately in a bathroom stall or curtained shower area.
+Staff sleep in the same room as campers, generally in the center of the room.
+For the past few years, females have far surpassed males in applying for staff positions.
 Because of this, we sometimes have female staff members living in male-identifying cabins.